Creating & Performing a Production Run

 To open or close the sections on this form, click the little arrows to the right of the titles (as circled in red above).

-Production Date* [required]
+Production Date* [required field]

 The date the first stage of production will commence.
 Clicking this field will bring up a calendar where you can select the month, year and day.

-Production Location* [required]
+Production Location* [required field]

 The location where the product is being produced and will be subsequently stored in inventory on completion.
 Select from your list of location(s) from the drop-down menu.